 Jackson County is located in eastern Iowa along the Mississippi River.
-The Jackson County Conservation Board currently manages 36 individual parks, natural areas, timber preserves, historic sites, river accesses, and campgrounds; encompassing some 1,997 acres across the county.
-The new "gem" of Jackson County is the Hurstville Interpretive Center which opened in 2004.
+We currently manage 38 individual parks, natural areas, timber preserves, historic sites, river accesses, and campgrounds; encompassing over 2,200 acres across the county.

 For additional information about the programs, services and facilities offered by Jackson County Conservation, please browse our website or utilize the following contact information: